2 Chronicles 4:22

 the wick trimmers, sprinkling bowls, ladles, and censers of purest gold; and the gold doors of the temple: the inner doors to the Most Holy Place as well as the doors of the main hall.

-the doors of the inner temple
+and the gold doors of the temple:

 Persons / Places / Events